Cymbidium: Taxonomy and naming

 The genus Cymbidium was first formally described in 1799 by Olof Swartz who published the description in Nova acta Regiae Societatis Scientiarum Upsaliensis.
-The genus name Cymbidium is means 'little boat-shape', referring to the labellum.
+The genus name Cymbidium means 'little boat-shape', referring to the labellum.

 In 1848 Blume raised the genus Cyperorchis in Fedde's Repertorium Specierum Novarum Regni Vegetabilis and moved 19 species and 26 hybrids previously included in Cymbidium to the new genus.
 In 1984 Christopher Seth and Phillip Cribb divided the genus into three subgenera Cyperorchis, Jensoa, and Cymbidium and each subgenus into sections.
 In 1988, Dupuy and Cribb modified the sections.
 The three subgenera were confirmed by molecular phylogeny, however the sections did not show monophyly.

 Species

-The following is a list of Cymbidium species accepted by Plants of the World Online as of April 2022 separated into subgenera:
+The following is a list of Cymbidium species accepted by Plants of the World Online as of April 2026 separated into subgenera: